Anbe Vaa (2005 film): Plot

 Nandha then convinces Priya to come back home and tries his best to unite the young couple.
 Priya decides to seduce her husband in different ways.
-She tries to capitalize on her glamour and her culinary skills, but both her attempts fail miserably.
+She tries to capitalise on her glamour and her culinary skills, but both her attempts fail miserably.
 Priya and Karthik then start to annoy each other.
 One day, things get out of control, and a furious Karthik threatens Priya with a knife, and she calls the police.
 The police arrests Karthik, and Nandha tries to change Priya's mind, but she slaps him.
 After this incident, Karthik applies for a divorce.
 In an attempt to save their marriage, Nandha sends the couple attending marriage counselling sessions, but they are hell-bent on getting a divorce.
-Priya's family has to resort to the rowdy Gaja (Karate Raja) to speed up the divorce process.
-At the 60th wedding anniversary of Priya's grandparents (M. S. Viswanathan and M. N. Rajam), the old couple and Nandha have an emotional speech changing Priya's negative thoughts about marriage, and she begs her grandparents for forgiveness for hurting their feelings.
+Priya's family has to resort to the rowdy Gaja to speed up the divorce process.
+At the 60th wedding anniversary of Priya's grandparents, the old couple and Nandha have an emotional speech changing Priya's negative thoughts about marriage, and she begs her grandparents for forgiveness for hurting their feelings.
 Gaja, who falls in love with Priya, kidnaps her, and Nandha urges Karthik to save her.
 During the fight, Nandha is stabbed by a henchman and is later saved at the hospital.
 Karthik too feels bad for hurting his family's feelings.
 The couple puts their egos aside and decides to unite for the benefit of all.